SAP/styleguides/clean-abap/sub-sections/UpperVsLowerCase.md

-However, ABAP is case-insensitive, such that camel-casing identifiers remains a mere optical improvement that gets lost when pretty-printing and moving the code to the database.
+However, ABAP is case-insensitive, such that camel-casing identifiers remains a mere optical improvement that gets lost when formatting and moving the code to the database.

 ```ABAP
 MAXWAITTIMEINSECONDS